Gokulraj0906/IBM-Project-Sem-4/README.md

 ## Introduction

-This project is a real-time stock market price dashboard, providing live updates and a user-friendly interface for tracking stock prices.
+This project is a real-time stock market price dashboard, providing live updates and a user-friendly interface for tracking stock prices mainly created for 4 th Sem IBM Project By Gokulraj.S B.tech CSE(DS(Ai))

 ## Installation and Setup